-In effort to increase safety in the workplace, the Occupational Safety and Health Administration (OSHA) introduced a new rule in 2015 that requires employers to report serious injuries that require hospitalization, amputations, and loss of an eye injuries within 24 hours of an incident.
+In effort to increase safety in the workplace, the Occupational Safety and Health Administration (OSHA) introduced a new rule in 2015 that requires employers to report serious injuries that require hospitalization, amputations, and loss of eye injuries within 24 hours of an incident.
 Previously, employers were only required to report accidents that resulted in fatalities and hospitalization of three or more employees.
-With the new requirement OSHA aims to bring to light dangerous work conditions that could be changed to prevent further injuries and fatalities.
+With the new requirement, OSHA aims to bring to light dangerous work conditions that could be changed to prevent further injuries and fatalities.

 Some employers have responded to the new rule by identifying hazards in the workplace that led to the reported accidents.
 The subsequent improvements raise the safety standard for their company.
 Others have not been as compliant, leaving it to OSHA to investigate these unsafe workplaces to ensure no further injuries occur.